10 Email Productivity Tips for Notion Users

 10. Separate Processing from Responding

 Use Notion for processing and tracking.
 Use email for communicating.
-Don't try to respond to emails from Notion — that's not what it's built for.
+Don't try to respond to emails from inside Notion; that's not what it's built for.

-The workflow: Read email → Forward to Notion → Respond from email → Track in Notion.
+The workflow: read email → forward to Notion → respond from email → track in Notion.
+One system of record, one communication channel, no overlap.

 Get Started

-Most of these tips work with Quicktion's free tier.
-Set up one destination, forward a few emails, and see how much cleaner your workflow becomes when Notion handles organization and email handles communication.
+Most of these tips work on Quicktion's free plan (25 emails/month, no credit card).
+Set up one destination, add one Gmail filter, and see how much cleaner the week feels when Notion handles organization and email handles communication.

 Leandro Zubrezki